create3000/x_ite/docs/_posts/components/Geospatial/GeoViewpoint.md

 ### SFFloat [ ] **speedFactor** 1 <small>[0,∞)</small>

-SpeedFactor is a multiplier to modify the original elevation-based speed that is set automatically by the browser.
+*speedFactor* is a multiplier to modify the original elevation-based speed that is set automatically by the browser.

 #### Hint